djbpitt/collatexInstallation/collatex-installation.md

 Now you are ready to type the commands that come next.

-***N.B. for Windows users**:  Some of you may have used `cmd.exe` in the past, to work at the command line.
+<em>**N.B. for Windows users**: Some of you may have used `cmd.exe` in the past, to work at the command line.
 We recommend Powershell because it uses many of the same commands that have always been in use on Unix-like systems, and so makes it easier for you to follow generic command-line instructions such as those we will be giving in the workshop.
-If you stick to cmd.exe you do so at your own risk.*
+If you stick to `cmd.exe` you do so at your own risk.</em>

 ### Installing CollateX